When my eldest was born in 2010 I found motherhood wasn't what I expected.

 Jump forward four years and we were blessed with our second little boy.

 I decided to do a course in home-based childcare and that is where I learned about play theory

-My second was a little sponge for learning and it made sense to try my ideas on him whilst big brother was at school.
-I couldn't believe it, he was so engaged!
-And his learning was natural and enjoyable.
+I began trying my ideas on him and couldn't believe it, he was so engaged, and his learning was natural and enjoyable.